XRPLF/xrpl-dev-portal/content/concepts/transactions/finality-of-results/canceling-a-transaction.md

 ---
 html: canceling-a-transaction.html
 parent: finality-of-results.html
+seo:
-blurb: Understand when and how it's possible to cancel a transaction that has already been sent.
+    description: Understand when and how it's possible to cancel a transaction that has already been sent.
 labels:
   - Transaction Sending
 ---